CQC We and I Statements

 Complaints regarding the first authority should be dealt with by the first authority in accordance with the relevant legislation of that territory of the UK.
 As should complaints regarding the care and support plan.
 Complaints regarding the second authority should be dealt with by the second authority.

 If referral to the health ombudsmen is necessary this should be made to the ombudsmen whose investigation the provider or authority in question is subject to, in accordance with the governing legislation.
-See subsequent section for how to deal with a dispute that might arise between two or more authorities.

 7. Reporting Arrangements